-- 14.7.8- Average abrasion resistance of interlocking tiles should not be more than 3mm but not more than 4mm for any specimen at 440 revolutions of carborundum stone. - 14.7.9 Water absorption of the interlocking tiles should not be not more than 2% after 10 minutes and not more than 5% after 24 hours. - 14.7.10 Tolerance in dimensions should not exceed 2 mm in all directions. - 14.7.11 The price of the interlocking tiles work should include the following according to the technical specification and instructed by the Engineer : - I. Supply and spread of dry, clean and coarse sand layer with thickness 5 cm below the tiles.
+- 14.7.11 Tolerance in dimensions should not exceed 2 mm in all directions. - 14.7.12 The price of the interlocking tiles work should include the following according to the technical specification and instructed by the Engineer : - I. Supply and spread of dry, clean and coarse sand layer with thickness 5 cm below the tiles.
 Sand must be graded by mechanical or manual long straight stick taking into consideration the required slopes. - II.
 Supply and install of tiles according to the required size and color.
 Finish level of tiles must be even and straightness must be maintained along the area boundary.
-Tiles should be compacted mechanically using a plate compactor with area 0.35 0.50 m 2, power 16-24 kN and frequency 75-100 Hz taking necessary precautions to avoid any damage to the tiles during the process of compaction.
-In case of unconstrained edges, compaction should be carried out at a distance not less than one 1 m from edge. - III.
+Tiles should be compacted mechanically using a plate compactor with $\$ area 0.35 - 0.50 m $\$ 2, power 16-24 kN and frequency 75-100 Hz taking necessary precautions to avoid any damage to the tiles during the process of compaction.
+In case of unconstrained edges, compaction should be carried out at a distance not less than one 1 m from edge.

+- III.
 The gaps between the interlocking tiles should not exceed 3 mm. - IV.
 When testing the surface using a straight stick length of 3 m should not excess \pm 5 mm. - V. Evenness of two adjoining tiles should not exceed 2 mm. - VI.
 The implementation of the edge beams is set first and then closing the spaces with interlocking tiles. - VII.
-Finish level should not exceed the design level by \pm 5 mm. - VIII.
-Prior to tiling work, the concrete backing level of curbstone should be adjusted so that not to obstruct with the tiles level. - 14.7.12 Concrete edge beam B250 (Size 20×40 cm) should be constructed at the beginnings and ends of the interlocking tiles (unless otherwise noted in drawings and bill of quantities), including the necessary excavation and cutting the existing asphalt-using a special cutter, as well as the shuttering and reinforcement works. - 14.7.13 The Contractor shall submit a statement of work as well as performing mockup of implementation before the start of work.
-The contractor must obtain the Engineer's approval of this plan before starting work. - 14.7.14 The Contractor shall take into account using the readymade starters 1⁄2 or 3⁄4 of the tile, depending on the proposed pattern. - 14.7.15 Measurement will be engineering quantities so that calculating the net area of tiles laid on the ground.
+Finish level should not exceed the design level by ± 5 mm. - VIII.
+Prior to tiling work, the concrete backing level of curbstone should be adjusted so that not to obstruct with the tiles level. - 14.7.13 Concrete edge beam B250 (Size 20×40 cm) should be constructed at the beginnings and ends of the interlocking tiles (unless otherwise noted in drawings and bill of quantities), including the necessary excavation and cutting the existing asphalt using a special cutter, as well as the shuttering and reinforcement works. - 14.7.14 The Contractor shall submit a statement of work as well as performing mockup of implementation before the start of work.
+The contractor must obtain the Engineer's approval of this plan before starting work. - 14.7.15 The Contractor shall take into account using the readymade starters 1⁄2 or 3⁄4 of the tile, depending on the proposed pattern. - 14.7.16 Measurement will be engineering quantities so that calculating the net area of tiles laid on the ground.
 Area of manholes, storm water gullies, etc are to be deducted from the gross area.